ucx

 Macro to roll out the cx_tree_node_base_s structure with a custom node type.

-Must be used as first member in your custom tree struct.
+Must be used as the first member in your custom tree struct.

 Parameters